ewilipsic/othello/readme.md

 The first term ($\overline{X}_i$) represents exploitation (favoring nodes with high win rates), while the second term ($C \sqrt{\frac{2\ln{N}}{n_i}}$) represents exploration (favoring less-visited nodes).
 During the selection phase of MCTS, the algorithm chooses the child node with the highest UCT value.

-### 3) AlphaZero-type Monte Carlo Tree Search
+### 3) Monte Carlo Tree Search using Policy Network

 AlphaZero represents a advancement in game AI by combining MCTS with deep neural networks.
-Rather than using random playouts, AlphaZero employs a neural network to evaluate positions and guide the search process.
+Rather than using random playouts, AlphaZero employs a neural network to evaluate positions and guides the player towards considering more likely moves.

 The neural network takes the board state as input and outputs:
 - A probability distribution over possible moves (p(s))